-The first digital camera (1975), invented ironically enough by Eastman Kodak, weighed 8 pounds (3.6 kg), had a resolution of 0.01 megepixels and took 23 seconds to take a black and white photo.
+The first digital camera (1975), invented ironically enough by Eastman Kodak, weighed 8 pounds (3.6 kg), had a resolution of 0.01 megapixels and took 23 seconds to take a black and white photo.
 The first production, digital camera didn’t hit the streets until 1990.
-Digitial images now permeate our lives and a sizeable portion of those images are stored online, at the servers of Google Photos.
+Digital images now permeate our lives and a sizeable portion of those images are stored online, at the servers of Google Photos.

 Here’s a detailed instruction on how to backup and recover Google photos.
 All digital images have one serious drawback; they are files and are not ‘real’.
 You can’t hold the image in your hand or hang it on the wall.
 You can only view the image through a device, which means it can be damaged or lost with a click or the failure of a drive.
 As a result, permanent loss of a digital album is easier than ever:

 - Most likely?
 The user accidentally deletes photos or an entire album and then empties the Trash.